Chief Event Officer Complete Guide 2026

 Technology and process optimization

-Financial Acumen, Not Just Event Details
+Business Impact Measurement, Not Just Event Details

 An event manager worries about whether catering worked.
 A CEO worries about whether the event drove revenue or built community with high-value customers.